taylorialcom/ DataStructures

 Our LinkedList keeps track of the first (or head) node and the last (or tail) node.
 Each node is responsible for holding hands with its neighbors.
 Of course, if you don't have a neighbor, leaving your hand dangling in the air just looks stupid, so our stick figures put their hand(s) in their pocket(s) to signify that they don't have a neighbor.

-A LinkedList containing one star consists of a reference to the head and tail (which happen to be the same thing) and one node balancing a star on its head and both hands in its pockets.
+A LinkedList containing one diamond consists of a reference to the head and tail (which happen to be the same thing) and one node balancing a diamond on its head and both hands in its pockets.

 LinkedList with One Element